webbgeorge/castkeeper/website/docs/usage/managing-podcasts.md

   - For feeds which aren't available on the iTunes API (e.g. private or subscriber-only feeds)
-  - Choose the "Add Feed URL" button on the Add Podcast page, and then enter the Feed URL and credentials (coming soon).
+  - Choose the "Add Feed URL" button on the Add Podcast page, and then enter the Feed URL and credentials (optional).

 When a podcast is added to CastKeeper, all previous episodes will be downloaded and any new episodes are automatically downloaded as they are released.